pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 ## Use $PROJECT space for your conda folder

-Before using Conda on Bridges, please have in mind that each of the different Conda environments will be created using an individual environment folder; and even if there is a cache folder for downloaded packages, it will still have to download any dependencies that are missing.
-That will use a lot of disk space and will get your HOME folder quota to 100% utilization pretty easily.
-For that not to happen, set the files on the Ocean disk using of the following options:
+Be aware that each different Conda environmens will be created using an individual environment folder.
+Even if there is a cache folder for downloaded packages, it will still have to download any dependencies that are missing.
+That uses a lot of disk space and fill your $HOME quota pretty easily.

+We recommend that you store those files in your $PROJECT space instead.

+To do this, create a symlink to your $PROJECT space.
+If you already have a conda folder in $HOME, you must move it first.

 ```shell
 # If you already have a conda folder, move it to PROJECT.